 When to visit the vet

-Again, e dog scratches from time to time.
+Again, every dog scratches from time to time.
 But if you notice your dog scratching excessively, whether it be at a specific zone or generally, you should make an appointment with your vet to determine the cause.
 In advance of your appointment, try to observe if there is any specific area your dog is focusing its energy on, as this information can help the vet to determine the cause.

 Here are some of the signs that your dog’s scratching could be a medical issue warranting a talk with your vet: